vantezzen/auto-form/README.md

 The new AutoForm does not have full feature-parity with the old AutoForm as we look into what features actually make sense and which once just bloat the experience.
 If you're missing a feature or have problems with the new library, feel free to write your feedback in the welcome post!

 If you want to continue using the pure shadcn/ui component, you can find the old codebase at <https://github.com/vantezzen/auto-form/tree/pure-shadcn> - but write us what keeps you from migrating to the new library!

 ---

-> [!NOTE]
->
-> **Work in Progress** AutoForm as a standalone package is still work in progress.
-If you want to help out, please check out the [GitHub repository](https://github.com/vantezzen/autoform) and add your own integrations!

-Find the full documentation at [autoform.vantezzen.io](https://autoform.vantezzen.io).

----